Flemington-Raritan Regional School District

-As of the 2018–19 school year, the district, comprising six schools, had an enrollment of 3,079 students and 327.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.4:1.
+As of the 2023–24 school year, the district, comprised of six schools, had an enrollment of 3,174 students and 335.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.5:1.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "I", the second-highest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "I", the second-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 Public school students in ninth through twelfth grades attend Hunterdon Central Regional High School, part of the Hunterdon Central Regional High School District, which serves students in central Hunterdon County from Flemington and Raritan Township, as well as from Delaware Township, East Amwell Township and Readington Township.
-As of the 2018–19 school year, the high school had an enrollment of 2,844 students and 238.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.9:1.
+As of the 2023–24 school year, the high school had an enrollment of 2,408 students and 226.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.6:1.

 District overview

-The District's four elementary schools offer students in grades K-4 a comprehensive educational program emphasizing process instruction techniques, cooperative learning, and integration of subject content areas.
+The district's four elementary schools offer students in grades K-4 a comprehensive educational program emphasizing process instruction techniques, cooperative learning, and integration of subject content areas.
 The K-2 program uses a balanced literacy approach to reading while math and science are taught through hands-on experiences.
 In heterogeneous classes, these students also study social studies and use computers.
 The 3-5 program includes literature-based reading, process writing, hands-on math and science, social studies and computers, all taught in heterogeneous classes.
 Teachers develop themes to integrate content areas wherever possible.
 Related arts instruction includes art, music, computer education, library skills, physical education, health and family life and world languages.

 The Reading-Fleming Intermediate School houses the district's fifth and sixth grade students.

 For grades 7-8, J.P.
 Case Middle School is organized as a house plan with academic teams at each grade level.
 This supports the small school atmosphere while providing various course options.
 Each team of students is taught the academic subjects by a corresponding team of teachers who meet regularly to monitor student progress and plan instructional programs.
 Academic subjects include reading, language arts, math, science, and social studies.
 An expanded related arts curriculum includes instruction in world languages, home economics and material processing, as well as art, music, computer education, library skills, physical education, and health and family life.

 Awards and recognition

-NAMM named the district in its 2008 survey of the "Best Communities for Music Education", which included 110 school districts nationwide.
+The NAMM Foundation named the district in its 2008 survey of the "Best Communities for Music Education", which included 110 school districts nationwide.

 Schools

-The district consists of four PreK/K to 4 elementary schools, one intermediate school for grades 5 and 6 and a middle school for grades 7 and 8.
-Schools in the district (with 2018–19 enrollment data from the National Center for Education Statistics) are:
+The district is comprised of four PreK/K to 4 elementary schools, one intermediate school for grades 5 and 6 and a middle school for grades 7 and 8.
+Schools in the district (with 2023–24 enrollment data from the National Center for Education Statistics) are: